patricklarid/China_Expenses_analysis/China_Expenses_Analysis/README.txt

 ## 📄 License

-Feel free to use this as a reference for your own travel dashboards—just don't use my personal photos without permission! 😉
+Feel free to use this as a reference for your own travel dashboards! 😉